yasin-arafat-05/Database/oracle/01_all_user_drop_user_previliege.md

 <br>

-- 01 Command For Show all user
+- 01 Command For Show all user and current user
 - 02 Drop a user
-- 03 Create a new user AND Give privilege
+- 03 Create a new user AND Give privilege And Create table and give other user to show that table And a question
 - 04 Change password
 - 05 Create profile
+- 06 Error Handaling while create a trigger
 <br>

 # `#01 show all the user`